Looking 302.3 degrees WNW towards JA-land from CN74xm

 Struck with an early fascination with radio, it soon became my vocation and avocation.
 If I wasn't rockin' listeners out of bed up and down the FM dial, I was chasing DX up and down the ham bands.
 All things radio was it for me, work and play, and continues to be my favorite pastime today.

-Now retired, I haunt the airwaves as a full-time ham, sharing the radio shack with my lovely xyl Annette N7 Surfer Girl.
-We enjoy Ten Tec, Drake, Elecraft, and Kenwood gear.
+Now retired, I haunt the airwaves as a full-time ham and ardent shortwave listener, sharing the radio shack with my lovely xyl Annette N7 Surfer Girl.
+We enjoy operating a variety of gear spanning a half century from Ten Tec, Drake, Elecraft, and Kenwood.
 She's SSB, I'm CW.

 Would you believe we first met when my errant signal came blasting through her stereo speakers three doors down?
 Never did solve the RFI; instead we got married, she passed her Extra, and we've been living hammily ever after.

 N7SG and I enjoy several phone nets, but most of my on-air time is spent on CW, the last Amateur Radio operating oasis and happy haven for crusty OT's like me.

 When not polishing code keys, testing tubes, or building QRP rigs, I enjoy combining ham radio and RV'ing.
 Our mini-motorhome is complete with two HF operating positions.
 One is traditional with an IC-706 MKIIG and 31' vertical, the other is a grab n' go portable setup that auto-connects to the cloud & home QTH antennas for remote HF operating, shown below.